-This easy fruit salad recipe can be made with your favorite fruits and is pulled together with a simple fruit juice dressing that compliments the sweet fruits you’re using!
-This recipe makes 4-6 servings.
+This easy fruit salad recipe can be made with your favorite fruits and is pulled together with a simple fruit juice dressing that perfectly compliments the fruit!
+This recipe makes 4-8 servings.

-This simple dressing is a great complement to any fruit salad.
+This simple fruit salad dressing is a great complement to any fruit salad.
 Made with just a few ingredients, it adds a bright, citrusy touch to your favorite fruits.
 To make this dressing, start by whisking together fresh orange juice, honey, and lemon juice in a small bowl.
 Then, add in the orange zest and lemon zest for an extra burst of citrus flavor.
+The honey acts as an emulsifier and helps the juice cling to the fruit, and the zest adds essential oils that juice doesn’t have. 😉

 Mix everything together until well combined, and then pour the dressing over the fruit salad.
 The dressing can be made in advance and stored in the refrigerator for up to 3 days.
 Just give it a good stir before using it in your fruit salad.

-Type of fruit that would be great in this seasonal fruit salad with citrus dressing:
+Types of fruit that are great in fruit salad with citrus dressing:

-• Citrus Fruits like Oranges, Grapefruit, Tangerines & Mandarin Oranges
+- Citrus Fruits: Oranges, Grapefruit, Tangerines & Mandarin Oranges

 Feel free to mix and match any kind of fruit to create the best fruit salad with citrus dressing!